Adriano-7/Packman/docs/README.md

 > In fact, the monster abstract class has a MonsterState field that can be changed throughout the game, and can be accessed by the controller and the viewer.
 > Different monster states have different ways of moving and different drawing characters, meaning different ways of drawing them.
 > The states can change the monster state themselves, or they could be changed by an outside entity, such as the PacmanController when Pacman collects a powerUp.
+>
 >>**Implementation**
->> [INTRODUCE IMAGE HERE]
+>>
 >> The UML state diagram for the MonsterStates is presented here:
+> [INTRODUCE IMAGE HERE]
+> The UML class diagram for this pattern is presented here:
 >> [INTRODUCE IMAGE HERE]
 >> These classes can be found in the following links:
 >> [INTRODUCE LINKS HERE]
+>
 >>**Consequences**
 > This pattern allows us to change the monster behaviour (state) during runtime, and we've avoided scattered conditional logic.
 > Another benefit is making these state transitions explicit in the code.

-FACTORY METHOD EXPLANATION (use somewhere else?)
+### Factory method
+>>**Problem in Context**\
+> Parent abstract classes sometimes can't define the class of objects that they should create.
+> It must be specified only by the subclasses.
+> An example of this is the MonsterState [INTRODUCE LINK HERE] and the usage/creation of its MovementStrategy [INTRODUCE LINK HERE].
+>>**The Pattern**\
+We've used the Factory method several times in our code.
-> The abstract Class Monster knows it has to return a way to move (an abstract MovementStrategy).
+> The abstract class MonsterState knows it has to define a way to move (an abstract MovementStrategy).
 > It does not know, however, which concrete implementation to return.
-Therefore, by using this pattern, we delegate the choice of the MovementStrategy to the subclasses of Monster.
+By using this pattern, we delegate the choice of the MovementStrategy to the subclasses of MonsterState.
-> Only those will (know to) specify the concrete specification (e.g. RandomMovement)
+> Only those will (know to) specify the concrete specification (e.g. ScaredState defines ScaredStrategy)
 >>
 >>**Implementation**
->>
+>> [INTRODUCE NEW IMAGE HERE]
 >> <img src="https://user-images.githubusercontent.com/93844395/204080284-b589bb6e-7bc4-4db3-a905-9f265da6bf1c.jpg" height="338,58" width="556,38" >
 >>
 >> These classes can be found in the following links:
+> [INTRODUCE NEW LINKS HERE]
 >> - [Monster](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/main/src/main/java/ldts/pacman/model/game/elements/Monster.java)
 >> - [BlueMonster](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/main/src/main/java/ldts/pacman/model/game/elements/monsters/BlueMonster.java)
 >> - [RedMonster](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/main/src/main/java/ldts/pacman/model/game/elements/monsters/RedMonster.java)